Actively Recruiting

 - Known or suspected allergy to aprepitant (Emend)

-- Use of medications interacting with aprepitant via cytochrome CYP3A4 (pimozide, terfenadine, astemizole, comtadin, or cisapride)
+- Current use of medications that interact with aprepitant via cytochrome CYP3A4 (such as pimozide, terfenadine, astemizole, comtadin, or cisapride)

 AI-Screening